-Primary deposits with Czech banks are insured with the Deposit Insurance Fund established pursuant to the Czech Banking Act.
-Subject to certain exceptions, all Czech banks and branches of foreign banks outside the EEA must participate in this deposit insurance scheme and contribute to the Deposit Insurance Fund.
-The Deposit Insurance Fund is financed from contributions from banks, investment yields on its funds, loans, repayable financial assistance, and proceeds from finalised insolvency and liquidation proceedings.
+Primary deposits with Czech banks are insured with the Deposit Insurance Fund operated by the Financial Market Guarantee System established pursuant to the Czech Recovery and Resolution Act.
+All Czech banks and branches of foreign banks outside the EEA must participate in this deposit insurance scheme and contribute to the Deposit Insurance Fund.
+The Deposit Insurance Fund is financed from contributions from banks, funds obtained at the financial market, subsidies, repayable financial assistance and loans provided by the CNB, investment yields on its funds and proceeds from finalised insolvency and liquidation proceedings.